Medical, Family and Personal Leaves of Absence

 the administrative withdrawal to the Advancement Committee within 14 days of the withdrawal notification.

-- Leaves of absence should be requested in compliance with the Medical Student Handbook Policy 560.00 - Satisfactory Academic Progress; students must complete their
+- Leaves of absence should be requested in compliance with the Medical Student Handbook Policy 560.00 -Satisfactory Academic Progress; students must complete all graduation requirements within six years.

 - In accordance with Medical Student Handbook Policy 310.00 - Support for Disabilities: Technical Standards Procedure for Admission, Advancement & Graduation for Students with Disabilities Seeking Accommodation,